oaklandgit/pippy/gadget-mode.md

+# Setting up a direct connection between a Pi Zero W and an iPad with "USB Gadget Mode"

+July 2-5, 2025

 I've been working on building my dream console I'll refer to as "Pippy."
 In concept, it's compact, yet sports a delicious-to-type-on ortholinear "planck" style keyboard, and is driven by a Raspberry Pi Zero W under the hood.
 What it lacks in power it makes up for in portability, user experience, and a chill, retro aesthetic.